lynaghk/todoFRP/todo/hlisp-javelin/README.md

   more than just data&mdash;programs are _meaningful_ data.
 Extracting elements from the DOM using selectors, manipulating hiccup data as DOM fragments, templates, etc. are all as-data representations completely devoid of meaning.
-This lack of intrinsic meaning results in a situtuation where every part of the program that touches the data must know how to understand the data, completely defeating all of the usual techniques of achieving separation of concerns.
+These opaque blobs of data are passed around from one part of the program to the next.
+Each part accepts the blob, analyzes it, performs its operation and returns another opaque blob.
+At this interface crucial information is lost.
+The end result is that the usual techniques for breaking down programs and separation of concerns don't work, because the parts of the program must share so much implementation (implementation which is mainly just to build a consistent meaning on these opaque blobs).

 * **Watchers and callbacks** <br>
   The complexity imposed by JavaScript's asynchronous semantics combined with the DOM event model makes it difficult to specify behaviors in terms of simpler, composable sub-behaviors.
+Callbacks return void; there is no way to compose them to build more complex behaviors.

 The combination of HLisp and Javelin used in this project represents an attempt to solve both problems, respectively:

+* **Markup is Lisp code** <br>
-* HLisp lifts markup to the program-level by compiling HTML as ClojureScript source code, and by supplying semantics that allow the resulting program to unify cleanly with application logic.
+  HLisp lifts markup to the program-level by compiling HTML as ClojureScript source code, and by supplying semantics that allow the resulting program to unify cleanly with application logic.

+* **The application is a reactive state machine** <br>
-* Javelin manages mutation and event collection, and provides semantics for maintaining application state using a model inspired by spreadsheets and techniques inspired by FRP.
+  Javelin manages mutation and event collection, and provides semantics for maintaining application state using a model inspired by spreadsheets and techniques inspired by FRP.